 Regardless of which career field our M.A. in Interdisciplinary Studies graduates advance into, all leave our program able to apply an interdisciplinary perspective to issues and research problems; analyze, synthesize and problem solve; effectively communicate complex and interrelated ideas and theories.

-The M.A in Interdisciplinary Studies program is now accepting inquiries and applicants for 2017.
+The M.A in Interdisciplinary Studies program is now accepting inquiries and applications for 2018.